Texas Tech Receives $2.7 Million Grant From National Science Foundation

-The $2.7 million GK-12 grant, one of 26 awarded nationally, will pay for the Building
+The $2.7 million grant, one of 26 awarded nationally, will pay for the Building Bridges:

-Bridges: Integrating Math, Science, and Engineering Education on the South Plains
+Integrating Math, Science and Engineering Education on the South Plains program.
+This

-program.
-This initiative seeks to bridge the importance of learning math for its practical
+initiative seeks to bridge the importance of learning math for its practical application

-"This program stems from a need we see and saw years ago," said Dominick Casadonte,
+"This program stems from a need we saw years ago," said Dominick Casadonte, chairman

-chairman of the Department of Chemistry and Biochemistry and lead investigator for
+of the Department of Chemistry and Biochemistry and lead investigator for the program.

-the program.
-"When kids in junior high and high school learn math, they always ask,
+"When kids in junior high and high school learn math, they always ask, ‘what do I

-‘what do I need this for?’
-Kids don’t know how to apply math to science, because they’re
+need this for?'
+Kids don't know how to apply math to science so we thought, ‘wouldn't

-Texas Tech’s program will join about 150 across the country, Casadonte said.
-However,
+Texas Tech's program will join about 150 across the country, unlike other programs,

 The money will provide $30,000 stipends for eight to 10 graduate students per year

-for participation in two summer institutes and 15 hours per week service working with
+in two summer institutes and 15 hours per week service working with area high school

 These graduate students will work with math and science teachers from area schools

-during the summer to develop curriculum, then apply these lessons next year.
-The graduate
+during the summer to develop curriculum, then apply these lessons the next school

-students will improve their abilities in communicating their research interests and
+year.
+The graduate students will improve their abilities in communicating their research

-skills to a broad audience and will learn pedagogical skills from their interactions
+interests and skills to a broad audience and will learn pedagogical skills from their

 As an outreach mathematician working with teachers of kindergarten through 12th grade,

-assistant professor of mathematics Jerry Dwyer said he had considered the National
+Assistant Professor of Mathematics Jerry Dwyer said he considers the National Science

-Science Foundation’s GK-12 Grant Program to be an ideal way to create a new generation
+Foundation's GK-12 Grant Program to be an ideal way to create a new generation of

-teachers will bring experience that will truly benefit the graduate students.
-The
+balance.
+The teachers will bring experience that will truly benefit the graduate students.

-The multidisciplinary principal investigator team includes Casadonte from the Department
+The multidisciplinary principal investigator team includes Casadonte, Dwyer, Mary

-Mary Baker from the Department of Electrical Engineering, Jennifer Wilhelm from the
+Baker from the Department of Electrical Engineering, Jennifer Wilhelm from the College

 of Education, and Kim Perry from Lubbock Independent School District.